Fair Rate Maximization for Multi-User Multi-Cell MISO Communication Systems via Novel Transmissive RIS Transceiver: Introduction

 \subsection{Prior Works}

-Leveraging the advantages of the TRTC architecture, recent works have explored TRTC-assisted wireless networks across different aspects to boost overall system performance, e.g., \cite{ref_TRIS_A_1}$-$\cite{ref_TRIS_A_11}.
-For instance, the authors of \cite{ref_TRIS_A_1} investigated a TRTC-enhanced multi-stream downlink communication framework leveraging time-modulated array (TMA) technique, and proposed a linear-complexity algorithm to solve the max-min SINR optimization problem.
-The paper \cite{ref_TRIS_A_2} adopted a TRTC-based receiver architecture for the uplink communication system, in which uplink users employ orthogonal frequency division multiple access (OFDMA).
+Leveraging the advantages of the TRIS transceiver architecture, recent works have explored TRIS transceiver-assisted wireless networks across different aspects to boost overall system performance, e.g., \cite{ref_TRIS_A_1}$-$\cite{ref_TRIS_A_9}.
+For instance, the authors of \cite{ref_TRIS_A_1} investigated a TRIS transceiver-enhanced multi-stream downlink communication framework leveraging the time-modulated array (TMA) technique, and proposed a linear-complexity algorithm to solve the max-min SINR optimization problem.
+The paper \cite{ref_TRIS_A_2} adopted a TRIS transceiver-based receiver architecture for the uplink communication system, in which uplink users employ orthogonal frequency division multiple access (OFDMA).
 Besides, \cite{ref_TRIS_A_2} aimed to maximize the sum-rate of uplink users while guaranteeing the individual quality-of-service (QoS).
-Focusing on the TRTC-assisted SWIPT system, the work \cite{ref_TRIS_A_3} studied the sum-rate maximization problem and presented an algorithm whose enhanced performance was demonstrated through simulation results.
-The literature \cite{ref_TRIS_A_4} aimed to minimize the total energy consumption while satisfying communication and computing resource requirements in a TRTC-aided multi-tier computing network.
-The authors in \cite{ref_TRIS_A_5} designed a hybrid TRTC framework combining active and passive RIS elements, each capable of switching modes dynamically.
+Focusing on the TRIS transceiver-assisted SWIPT system, the work \cite{ref_TRIS_A_3} studied the sum-rate maximization problem and presented an algorithm whose enhanced performance was demonstrated through simulation results.
+The literature \cite{ref_TRIS_A_4} aimed to minimize the total energy consumption while satisfying communication and computing resource requirements in a TRIS transceiver-aided multi-tier computing network.
+The authors in \cite{ref_TRIS_A_5} designed a hybrid TRIS transceiver framework combining active and passive RIS elements, each capable of switching modes dynamically.
 Their numerical analysis revealed notable improvements in energy efficiency (EE) for downlink multi-user communication scenarios.
-In \cite{ref_TRIS_A_6}, the authors utilized the TRTC to enable multi-beam transmission alongside directional beam suppression by optimizing a max-min objective subject to nonlinear constraints.
-Furthermore, to connect the beamforming approach with practical implementation, the study proposed a realistic model capturing the TRTC's behavior at both input and output.
-A TRTC-aided secure communication system was researched in \cite{ref_TRIS_A_6_1}, which validated the TRTC can significantly improve the weighted sum secrecy rate.
-The authors of \cite{ref_TRIS_A_7} developed a time-division sensing and communication protocol for a TRTC-assisted robust and secure integrated sensing and communication (ISAC) system.
+In \cite{ref_TRIS_A_6}, the authors utilized the TRIS transceiver to enable multi-beam transmission alongside directional beam suppression by optimizing a max-min objective subject to nonlinear constraints.
+Furthermore, to connect the beamforming approach with practical implementation, the study proposed a realistic model capturing the TRIS transceiver's behavior at both input and output.
+A TRIS transceiver-aided secure communication system was researched in \cite{ref_TRIS_A_6_1}, which validated that the TRIS transceiver can significantly improve the weighted sum secrecy rate.
+The authors of \cite{ref_TRIS_A_7} developed a time-division sensing and communication protocol for a TRIS transceiver-assisted robust and secure ISAC system.
 In addition, rate-splitting multiple access (RSMA) was employed to enhance interference management and bolster security against eavesdropping.
-The paper \cite{ref_TRIS_A_8} investigated a distributed cooperative ISAC network aided by TRTC to improve service coverage.
+The paper \cite{ref_TRIS_A_8} investigated a distributed cooperative ISAC network aided by the TRIS transceiver to improve service coverage.
 The primary objective of the study was to maximize the minimum radar mutual information (RMI) to enhance system performance.
-The work \cite{ref_TRIS_A_9} investigated the maximization of sum-rate performance for multi-cluster communications in a Low Earth Orbit (LEO) satellite system employing nonorthogonal multiple access (NOMA) and leveraging the TRTC architecture.
-The paper \cite{ref_TRIS_A_10} explored the use of TRTC technology for enhancing human activity recognition (HAR) systems.
-A novel TRTC-enabled spatial modulation (SM) MIMO system was investigated in \cite{ref_TRIS_A_11}.
+The work \cite{ref_TRIS_A_9} investigated the maximization of sum-rate performance for multi-cluster communications in a Low Earth Orbit (LEO) satellite system employing nonorthogonal multiple access (NOMA) and leveraging the TRIS transceiver architecture. { The comparison between this work and existing works is summarized in Table \ref{Comparison of Existing Works}. }